Frequently asked questions

 Just visit our website shop.pitcher-plants.com and compile a list of plants you are interested in - just click on the yellow shopping cart icon when you like to order a plant.
 You can add as many plants as you like.
 Once you are done, or you want to change your order you can press the purple check-out shopping cart on the left.
 If you are ready to pay, press the check-out-button in the cart overview and you will be asked for your name and address.
 Once you submit this, you will get an e-mail with your order details, total and BPI payment information within a few minutes.
 We are not publishing the bank details in advance, to avoid that people pay for plants that are not available, forget shipping charge or calculate too much shipping charge.

 BPI has one of the largest bank networks in the Philippines and we can check the money entrance instantly online and conveniently from our farm, which is very important as many people pay last minute.
-Further BPI is free to anyone, you don't need to have an account with them to pay in cash.
+Further BPI is free to anyone, you don't need to have an account with BPI to pay in cash.
 If you don't have BPI nearby, you might be able to ask a friend/relative to pay for you when visiting a bigger city.
-Some of our return customers even enrolled us for their BPI online banking, so they can pay anywhere, as long there is Internet.
-There are also Apps for Android and possibly iPhone that allow you to pay to any BPI account at any time.
+Existing BPI customers can use the free Android or IPhone App that allow you to pay to any BPI account ("Pay to Anyone") at any time.
 Please note that we also accept Credit Card payments through Paypal (fees apply!) and if you really don't have a BPI nearby, payment through LBC or Palawan Express is ok, too (fees apply!).

 I can't visit BPI during office hours.
 Can I pay through BPI ATM deposit?

-Yes, look for the new ATM express deposit machines around (see photo on the right) that will count the money instantly (no envelope).
+Yes, look for the new ATM express deposit machines around (see photo on the right) that will count the money instantly.
 With these we also receive it instantly.
 Furthermore some Ayala Malls (Centrio, Cebu, etc.) do have BPI branches that are open on Saturday and Sunday.

 I don't like BPI, because there are always long lines!